 follow-up to ensure the maintenance and continued use of projects.

-brigade incorporates experiential learning course content, which examines the
+The brigade in Ghana incorporates experiential learning course content, which examines the

 relationship between the Transatlantic Slave Trade and Mass Incarceration in